informXR/iXRLibForUnity/README.md

 ### Overview

-The informXR SDK for Unity empowers developers to seamlessly integrate advanced XR tracking and analytics into their applications.
-By utilizing our SDK, you can collect and analyze data from a wide range of XR devices, including headsets, controllers, and more, to enhance user experiences and gather actionable insights.
+The informXR SDK for Unity empowers developers **for free** to seamlessly integrate advanced XR tracking, analytics, and data management into their applications.
+By leveraging informXR's comprehensive features _(see below)_, **developers like you** can **significantly enhance their product’s appeal to enterprise customers**.
+We are a cost-effective solution for your customers, making your product not just innovative, but also enterprise-ready.
+* Seamless LMS and business intelligence integrations
+* An advanced analytics platform
+* Secure data storage solutions
+* An AI proxy

-### Key Features
+### Key SDK Features

+- **Event Tracking**: Get error logs and user interactions based events within your XR applications.
 - **HMD and Controller Tracking**: Real-time tracking of head-mounted displays (HMD) and controllers for a comprehensive XR experience.
 - **Object Tracking**: Track specific objects within your XR environment to monitor interactions and movements.
 - **System Information Tracking**: Capture system-level data, such as device specifications and performance metrics.
-- **Event Tracking**: Get error logs and user interactions based events within your XR applications.

 ## Installation

 ### Steps to Install

 1. On the top menu choose `Window > Package Manager`.
-2. Click the \+ button in the top left and select 'Add Package from git URL'
+2. Click the **\'+'** button in the top left and select 'Add Package from git URL'
 3. Input `https://github.com/informXR/iXRLibUnitySDK.git`
 4. Once the package is installed, you should see informXR appear in your Unity toolbar.